 This section concerns some weak convergence preliminaries.
-The presentation will be minimalist and specially suited for our needs.
-We reffer the reader to the classical functional analysis reference \cite{Rudin} and to \cite{Adams} for Sobolev spaces.
+The presentation will be minimalistic and specially suited for our needs.
+We refer the reader to the classical functional analysis reference \cite{Rudin} and to \cite{Adams} for Sobolev spaces.

 Consider a real Banach space $(E,\Vert\cdot\Vert_E)$ and its dual space $E^{*}$ consisting of bounded linear functionals of $E$.
-The operator norm $\Vert\cdot\Vert_{E^{*}}$ induce the \textit{strong topology} on $E^{*}$.
+The operator norm $\Vert\cdot\Vert_{E^{*}}$ induces the \textit{strong topology} on $E^{*}$.
 The \textit{weak topoloqy} $\omega$ on $E^{*}$ is the coarsest topology such that every functional on $E^{**}$ is continuous.
 In particular,

 There is a canonical isometric embedding of the space $E$ on its bidual space

 The \textit{weak star topology} $\omega^{*}$ on $E^{*}$ is the coarsest topology such that every functional in $J(E)$ is continuous.
 In particular,